Common Misconceptions — How Eclipses Work in Astrology + Magic

 Many a magician has fallen victim to their astrological ignorance by talismanifying or working an Eclipse, because they think the drama, coolness, and rarity are all the matters.

 Eclipses are malefic events for the Sun and Moon.
-The only thing you want to use Eclipses for is destroying, cursing, or banishing – but be warned, because you’ll likely need to channel it to direct it, especially if care isn’t taken to remediate, and it’s not good for you.
+The only thing you want to use Eclipses for is destroying, cursing, concealing, unconcealing, or banishing – but be warned, because you’ll likely need to channel it to direct it, especially if care isn’t taken to remediate, and again, the energies aren’t good or life-giving.

 Eclipses frequently manifest in the body in the form of eye issues, headaches, sinus issues, ear aches, and sore throats (the head of the dragon) and nausea, digestive upsets, the runs or constipation (the tail of the dragon).

 To remediate Eclipses, the Vedic tradition offers many mantras for Ketu and Rahu.
-The upcoming Eclipse in Leo on January 20th is on the latter, also called the North Node, or Head of the Dragon.
+The upcoming Eclipse in Cancer on July 2nd is on the latter, also called the North Node, or Head of the Dragon.
 We often listen to the mantras on YouTube during the live Eclipse window.
 Taking salt baths is also recommended.

 If you would like to upgrade your Eclipse understanding, here is a 4-series recorded class called Here There Be Dragons: Nodes and Eclipses.